talkable/talkable-docs/source/web_hooks/create_coupon.rst

 ======================

-Used for enterprise clients who want to give unique coupons to each visitor and don't want to manually upload a list of coupon codes to Talkable.
+Used for enterprise clients who want to give unique coupons to each visitor and don’t want to manually upload a list of coupon codes to Talkable.
 In order to create coupon codes for a coupon list automatically, Talkable can notify a customer site which coupons should be created.